mmkon095/BitcoinPricing-Sentiment-DataPipeline/README.md

 ## How to run the jupyter notebooks:

-* Download the files locally and run cells in saved order
+* Download the files locally and run cells in saved order.
+Please make sure to fill in the blank variable in the config.py script e.g api key, aws resource name etc.......